Haney/Soil Health Test Information Rev. 1.0

 Organic N: Organic N is the total water extractable N minus the total water extractable inorganic N in ppm.
 This form of N should be easily broken down by soil microbes and released to the growing plant providing minimal chance of loss since the N is bound in large organic molecules.
 This pool represents the amount of potentially mineralizable N in your soil.

 Phosphate: This lists the same type of results as nitrogen but for inorganic P and organic P.

-Solvita ® 1-day CO2-C: This result is one of the most important numbers in this soil test procedure.
+Soil Respiration 1-day CO2-C: This result is one of the most important numbers in this soil test procedure.
 This number in ppm is the amount of CO2-C released in 24 hours from soil microbes after your soil has been dried and rewetted (as occurs naturally in the field).
-This is a measure of the microbial activity in the soil and is highly related to soil fertility.
+This is a measure of the microbial biomass in the soil and is related to soil fertility and the potential for microbial activity.
 In most cases, the higher the number, the more fertile the soil.